 Editorial Board and lists several of the organizations participating, and provides a link to the CME Web site.
 The article was written by

-ZDNet News, October 5, 2005
+Tom Sanders.
+ZDNet News, October 5, 2005 CME was the main

 topic of an October 5, 2005 article published on ZDNet